-Got a new phone under the tree this year?
+Got a new phone?
 While this can be really exciting, switching phones can also be a complete pain.
 Not only do you have to make sure all of your data is backed up, but you also have to find ways to transfer your accounts and make sure all your favorite apps get reinstalled.
 Our Android Authority reviewers have become pros at switching between devices every couple of weeks without much of a headache.
 Here’s how we do it.

 Things to do before switching phones

 - Before you switch phones, you’ll want to make sure you’ve backed up your important data, contacts, photos, and files.
 Up next, we’ll run through how you can do that, fast, to ensure you can transfer phone data easily.
 We have a separate entire guide dedicated to backing up your Android phone for security, while this article focuses on backups and preparation for switching phones and transferring data.